 Are you tired of working in your current job function in Asian banking?
-Is the labour market in your sector contracting because of redundancies or offshoring?
-Would you like to work in one of the hot roles that we highlighted last month (data audit and trade management were among them)?
+Is the labour market in your sector contracting because of redundancies, offshoring or the impact of Covid-19?
+Would you like to work in one of the roles that we have highlighted as still in demand (operational risk or cyber security, for example)?

 Unfortunately, as much as banks in Singapore and Hong Kong like to hype up ‘internal mobility’, transferring into an entirely new job sector is notoriously difficult.
 But it is sometimes possible.
-We’ve compiled a few tips for those contemplating a career change in 2019.
+We’ve compiled a few tips for those contemplating a career change in the second half of 2020.

 Learn the trends

 Don’t attempt a career change without first finding out all you can about your potential new job and the trends that are shaping it.
 You can do this both in your free time and on the bank’s time.
 “Don’t be lazy – start learning,” says an MD at a global bank in Singapore who recently transitioned into a tech-focused leadership role.
 “For example, at my bank, you could take advantage of training and development programmes, but also listen to podcasts to keep up with all the sector trends.”